-Overstimulation is a nearly impossible state to function in if you’re sensitive so then seemingly normal things get overwhelming.
+Overstimulation is a nearly impossible state to function in for a sensitive system so then seemingly normal things get overwhelming.
 As a result, the most awake and caring people judge themselves as… broken.

 I want to say: please take heart!
 Overwhelm is healthy feedback.
-Judgment as a response to difficulty may be common but it’s just too costly.
+Judgment as a response to difficulty may be common but it just doesn’t work.

 If you’re an adult with a highly responsive system (a normal trait for one in five people), you grew up in a world that didn’t know it was healthy to feel and think extra deeply.

-People wouldn’t have known how to understand you or how to support you to thrive, relate or solve problems in a way that works for you.
+People wouldn’t have known how to understand you or how to support you to engage in life and solve problems in a way that works for you.